Vineyard25/setup-guides/_docs/visuals.md

 ### Talk
 - [ ] On the [ATEM box](/assets/images/atembuttons.png): Turn key ‘OFF'
-	* Stay on input ‘1’ for the entire talk &emdash; do not show slides
+	* Stay on input ‘1’ for the entire talk &mdash; do not show slides

 ### Ministry
 - [ ] Play Spotify playlist “Lo-fi Worship”